Rakan Daqeri

-Mohamedreza Daqer, known by his pen name Rakan Daqeri (Persian: راکان داغری), is an Iranian author who is currently active as one of the authors for the International Hozeyeh Mashgh Publications of Iran and he was able to win the Best Arabic Book Award in 2025.
+Mohamed-Reza Daqer, known by his pen name Rakan Daqeri (Persian: راکان داغری), is an Iranian author who is currently active as one of the authors for the International Hozeyeh Mashq Publications of Iran and he was able to win the Best Arabic Book Award in 2025.

 Biography

 Rakan Daqeri was born on July 16, 1999, in Susangerd, Khuzestan, Iran.
-He began writing at the age of 12, inspired by Movies and Series, and referred to writing as his eternal love.
+He began writing at the age of 12, inspired by Movies and Series, and referred to writing as his eternal passion.
 He has stated that he initially intended to become a screenwriter, but due to the challenges of that path, he decided to shift his focus toward writing stories and novels.